An Adaptive Federated Relevance Framework for Spatial Temporal Graph Learning: Experiment

 \subsection{Experiment Results and Analysis}

 In this part, we evaluate the performance of our proposed framework by conducting comprehensive experiments and analysis.
-It essentially helps us to understand the significance of each each modules under different settings separately.
+It essentially helps us to understand the significance of each module under different settings separately.